 ELF stands for Enhanced Liver Fibrosis.
 The ELF Blood Test combines three serum biomarkers, which have been shown to correlate to the level of liver fibrosis assessed by liver biopsy.
 These biomarkers include:

 - Procollagen III amino terminal peptide (PIIINP)

 - Tissue inhibitor of metalloproteinase 1 (TIMP-1)

-The algorithm measures each of these markers by immunoassay, to create an ELF score.
-Sampling for the ELF test can be performed in a physician’s office or health center.
+The algorithm measures each of these markers by immunoassay, to create an ELF Score, from which a designation for fibrosis severity can be determined.
+The ELF Blood Test can be performed in a physician’s office or health center.

 For more details about the ELF Blood Test on the ADVIA Centaur systems, please refer to the ELF Specification Sheet.
 Download ELF Specification Sheet

 Information regarding the ELF Blood Test and the relationship to liver fibrosis can be found in the Physician Brochure.
 Download ELF Physician Brochure

 Bringing The ELF Blood Test to your Laboratory